CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Combined-lab/LAB_AK_08_Lab1_Ex01_Connect_Services.md

-# Lab 07 - Exercise 1: Connect data to Microsoft Sentinel using data connectors
+# Connect data to Microsoft Sentinel using data connectors

 ## Lab Scenario